This article was last updated by on

 • A slowed growth is one of the early signs of severely root-bound plants.

-• You can switch to a slightly larger pot and change the potting mix with fresh soil when repotting.
+• When repotting, you can switch to a slightly larger pot and change the potting mix with fresh soil.

-• Trying to change the soil in winter may affect the plant’s roots, causing plant stress.
+• Changing the soil in winter may affect the plant’s roots, causing plant stress.

 Here is How to Repot the Plant

-• Choose a container that is 2″ larger than the current pot to allow quick root-bound conditions.
+• Choose a container 2″ larger than the current pot for quick root-bound conditions.

-• Clear the root with some water and check for signs of decay, browning, and mushy problems.
+• Clear the root with water and check for signs of decay, browning, and mushy problems.

 • Only half-fill the new container with the appropriate potting mix and carefully place the plant (root-down) inside.

-• Fill the pot with remaining potting soil and pat around the base.
+• Fill the pot with the remaining soil and pat it around the base.

 • Next, let it rest in a brightly lit location.

-If you wish to propagate your plant, consider doing it in early spring when the plant is actively growing.
+If you wish to propagate your plant, consider doing it in early spring when it is actively growing.

-You can propagate the plant using the methods: stem cuttings and leaves cuttings.
-While leaves cutting works in some cases, it may not yield as good results as stem cuttings.
+You can propagate the plant using stem cuttings and leaves cuttings.
+While leaf cutting sometimes works, it may not yield as good results as stem cuttings.

 1. Propagation in Soil

-Here is a guided approach to propagating the stem cutting in soil.
+Here is a guided approach to propagating stem cutting in soil.

-• Choose a mature plant with a settled root base.
+• Choose a mature plant with a settled root base and cut the stem at a 45° angle.

-• Apply rooting hormone to the trimmed end of the cutting and let it rest.
+• Apply rooting hormone to the trimmed cutting end and let it rest.

 • Prepare a potting mix in a small pot (3-4”) and poke a hole in the medium.